Ajay10045/econometrics_modeling/README.md

 ## How to test your Kedro project

-Have a look at the files `src/tests/test_run.py` and `src/tests/pipelines/data_science/test_pipeline.py` for instructions on how to write your tests.
+Have a look at the file `src/tests/test_run.py` for instructions on how to write your tests.
 Run the tests as follows:

 ```
 pytest